tienpv222/svelte-hash-router/README.md

 - `$$href` full path including `#` at the beginning
 - `$$stringify` generate string from params.
 Check out [url-pattern stringify](https://github.com/snd/url-pattern#stringify-patterns)
 - `$$pattern` url-pattern object

+They will override any custom data with the same names.

 Example of use:
 ```svelte